Concerned about ARFID? Take our free screener

 Who we help

-We treat children, teens, and adults in all 50 states.
-Our providers are trained to treat all eating disorder diagnoses, as well as co-occurring conditions like anxiety, depression, and OCD.
+We treat patients of all ages in all 50 states with all types of eating disorders, as well as those without a formal diagnosis.
+We also treat co-occurring conditions like anxiety, depression, and OCD.

-A dedicated, 5-person care team treats every aspect of an eating disorder
+A dedicated, specialized care team treats every aspect of an eating disorder

 You’re supported by a multidisciplinary team that includes a therapist, dietitian, medical provider, and mentors who have made it to the other side of recovery.